ricoberger/grafana-istio-plugin/README.md

 - **Prometheus Authentication Method:** The authentication method which should be used for the Prometheus instance.
 The plugin supports basic authentication and bearer token authentication.
+- **Istio Warning Threshold:** The threshold in percent which defines when a edge or node should be marked `yellow`.
+The default value is `0`.
+- **Istio Error Threshold:** The threshold in percent which defines when a edge or node should be marked `red`.
+The default value is `5`.
 - **Istio Workload Dashboard:** The link to the
   [Istio workload dashboard](https://grafana.com/grafana/dashboards/7630-istio-workload-dashboard/),
   e.g. `/d/istio-workload-dashboard/istio-workload-dashboard`.